arbal/awesome-stars/README.md

 ## Go

+- [adityaxdiwakar/macro-ctl](https://github.com/adityaxdiwakar/macro-ctl) - macro-ctl is a control center system to allow for interaction between a client computer and a Google Home
 - [librespeed/speedtest-cli](https://github.com/librespeed/speedtest-cli) - Command line client for LibreSpeed
 - [glauth/glauth](https://github.com/glauth/glauth) - A lightweight LDAP server for development, home use, or CI
 - [chriswalz/bit](https://github.com/chriswalz/bit) - Bit is a modern Git CLI